-Potato pancakes or "Reibekuchen" is a special and typical German dish for all occasions.
+German Potato pancakes or "Reibekuchen" is a special and typical German dish for all occasions.
 They are very popular during the "Fastnachtszeit" (during German carnival) and in the Rhineland there is always a booth on the fairs selling them fresh from the skillet.
 If you like potatoes you should try this simple recipe.
-You can make them as a main dish with lettuce or as a side dish for roasted meat or fried fish.
+In Germany we eat them with apple sauce, and the best is to make apple sauce at home.

 Ingredients Potato Pancakes

-- Heat remaining butter in a non-stick skillet and add about 2 tablespoons of the potato mix
+- Heat oil/butter in a non-stick skillet and add about 2 tablespoons of the potato mix.

 - Keep the fried pancakes warm but don't stack them; place them on a plate or baking sheet next to each other.